Identity and Access Management (IAM) Services

 When you or your employees have passwords that are easy to find or guess, it’s easy for hackers to access business-critical accounts or data or do other damage to your network.
 That’s particularly true if you haven’t implemented a solution like multifactor authentication and that one sub-par password is all they need to get into the system.

-Identity and access management solutions are the answer.
+Identity and access management managed services are the answer.
 Not only is IAM simple and user-friendly (as long as you’re supposed to be using them), it also includes safe ways to store passwords without relying solely on personal memory, multifactor authentication programs to make it harder for hackers to access your accounts, and reporting to help you figure out which of your employees need the most help in keeping your environment secure.

 How It Works